venarius/github-css/Readme.md

 Since their CSS is licensed under MIT, I figured why not create a gem out of it.

+## Documentation

+Currently, there is no documentation available.
+You current have to clone the styles from the GitHub-Page.

 ## Installation

 Add this line to your application's Gemfile: